Deep Brain Stimulation

 Is any special preparation needed?

-A number of tests, including magnetic resonance imaging, will be performed.
+A number of tests, including magnetic resonance imaging, will be performed prior to placing the implant.

 What are the risk factors?